-Attorney Rob Nestico has long had an interest in personal injury law.
-At the age of 15, he was injured in a car crash when another driver failed to stop an intersection resulting in a head-on collision with another vehicle, killing the other driver.
+Attorney Nestico has long had an interest in personal injury law.
+At the age of 15, he was injured in a car crash when another driver failed to stop at an intersection resulting in a head-on collision with another vehicle, killing the other driver.
 Due to the incident, Nestico spent three months in the hospital recovering from injuries to both arms, one requiring a steel rod to be surgically attached.
 During this time, Nestico says he and his family were vulnerable to the practices of insurance companies and were taken advantage of during one of the most difficult times in their lives.
 Thus, Nestico’s passion for personal injury law manifested, leading him to become a personal injury lawyer.

 Attorney Nestico received a Bachelor of Arts degree in 1990, and a Specialized Honors of Political Science in 1992 – both from York University.
 He received his Juris Doctor of Law degree, cum laude, graduating in the top five percent of his class, from Touro Law School in New York in 1999.
 While in law school, Nestico completed two internships as a visiting student at The University of Akron, one with a state judge and one with a federal judge.
 He then remained in Akron where he still practices law today.

 Attorney Nestico has successfully tried cases to verdict and briefed cases before the Ohio Supreme Court and 6th District Court of Appeals.
 He is a member of The Million Dollar Advocates Forum – an honor less than one percent of U.S. attorneys can claim.
-He has been recognized as a Rising Star and Super Lawyer several times by Super Lawyers Magazine.
-He has been voted as a Top 100 Trial Lawyer, and is even a Lifetime Member listed as a Top Lawyer in the global directory of Who’s Who.
+He has been recognized as a Rising Star and Super Lawyer several times by Super Lawyers Magazine, he has also been voted as a Top 100 Trial Lawyer, and is even a Lifetime Member listed as a Top Lawyer in the global directory of Who’s Who.
 Attorney Nestico is admitted to practice law in multiple Ohio courts and the U.S. Supreme Court.
 He is trilingual in English, French, and Italian.
 He focuses his practice on personal injury and class-action lawsuits.

 Where did the idea for your company come from?